 - Completed on-line Scholarship Application Form, including essay question

-- Letter of Nomination from the insurance brokerage internship provider, indicating why firm believes intern candidate should be awarded scholarship
+- Letter of Nomination from a CIAB member firm, indicating why firm believes candidate should be awarded scholarship

 - Copy of current college transcript

 Applications missing any of the above documentation will not be considered for a scholarship.

 - June 26: Online Application Opens